 Hyundai Warranty Coverage

 When you purchase a new vehicle from Hyundai Motor America, you automatically receive a factory warranty, which is known as Hyundai Assurance.
-A large portion of this coverage is the Hyundai bumper-to-bumper warranty that provides protection for five years or 60,000 miles, whichever comes first.
+A large portion of this coverage is the Hyundai bumper-to-bumper warranty that provides protection for 5 years or 60,000 miles, whichever comes first.

 Hyundai Bumper-To-Bumper Warranty